vobi-io/vobees-doc/docs/contributing.md

 ## Get involved

-There are many ways to contribute to Vobees, and many of them do not involve writing any code.
+There are many ways to contribute to Docusaurus, and many of them do not involve writing any code.
 Here's a few ideas to get started:

-- Start using Vobees 2!
+- Start using Docusaurus 2!
 Go through the [Getting Started](installation.md) guides.
 Does everything work as expected?
 If not, we're always looking for improvements.
 Let us know by [opening an issue](#reporting-new-issues).
-- Look through the [v2.0 issues](https://github.com/facebook/vobees/labels/v2).
+- Look through the [v2.0 issues](https://github.com/facebook/docusaurus/labels/v2).
 If you find an issue you would like to fix, [open a pull request](#your-first-pull-request).
-Issues tagged as [_Good first issue_](https://github.com/facebook/vobees/labels/Good%20first%20issue) are a good place to get started.
+Issues tagged as [_Good first issue_](https://github.com/facebook/docusaurus/labels/Good%20first%20issue) are a good place to get started.
 - Help us making the docs better.
 File an issue if you find anything that is confusing or can be improved.
-We also have [an umbrella issue for v2 docs](https://github.com/facebook/vobees/issues/1640) where we are planning and working on all v2 docs.
+We also have [an umbrella issue for v2 docs](https://github.com/facebook/docusaurus/issues/1640) where we are planning and working on all v2 docs.
 You may adopt a doc piece there to work on.
-- Take a look at the [features requested](https://github.com/facebook/vobees/labels/enhancement) by others in the community and consider opening a pull request if you see something you want to work on.
+- Take a look at the [features requested](https://github.com/facebook/docusaurus/labels/enhancement) by others in the community and consider opening a pull request if you see something you want to work on.

 Contributions are very welcome.
-If you think you need help planning your contribution, please ping us on Twitter at [@vobees](https://twitter.com/vobees) and let us know you are looking for a bit of help.
+If you think you need help planning your contribution, please ping us on Twitter at [@docusaurus](https://twitter.com/docusaurus) and let us know you are looking for a bit of help.

 ### Join our Discord channel

-To participate in Vobees 2 dev, join the [#vobees-2-dev](https://discord.gg/Je6Ash6) channel.
+To participate in Docusaurus 2 dev, join the [#docusaurus-2-dev](https://discord.gg/Je6Ash6) channel.

 ## Our development process

-Vobees uses [GitHub](https://github.com/facebook/vobees) as its source of truth.
+Docusaurus uses [GitHub](https://github.com/facebook/docusaurus) as its source of truth.
 The core team will be working directly there.
 All changes will be public from the beginning.

 When a change made on GitHub is approved, it will be checked by our continuous integration system, CircleCI.

 ### Reporting new issues

-When [opening a new issue](https://github.com/facebook/vobees/issues/new/choose), always make sure to fill out the issue template. **This step is very important!** Not doing so may result in your issue not managed in a timely fashion.
+When [opening a new issue](https://github.com/facebook/docusaurus/issues/new/choose), always make sure to fill out the issue template. **This step is very important!** Not doing so may result in your issue not managed in a timely fashion.
 Don't take this personally if this happens, and feel free to open a new issue once you've gathered all the information required by the template.

 - **One issue, one bug:** Please report a single bug per issue.
 - **Provide reproduction steps:** List all the steps necessary to reproduce the issue.
 The person reading your bug report should be able to follow these steps to reproduce your issue with minimal effort.

 ### Reporting bugs

-We use [GitHub Issues](https://github.com/facebook/vobees/issues) for our public bugs.
+We use [GitHub Issues](https://github.com/facebook/docusaurus/issues) for our public bugs.
 If you would like to report a problem, take a look around and see if someone already opened an issue about it.
 If you a are certain this is a new, unreported bug, you can submit a [bug report](#reporting-new-issues).

-If you have questions about using Vobees, contact the Vobees Twitter account at [@vobees](https://twitter.com/vobees), and we will do our best to answer your questions.
+If you have questions about using Docusaurus, contact the Docusaurus Twitter account at [@docusaurus](https://twitter.com/docusaurus), and we will do our best to answer your questions.

-You can also file issues as [feature requests or enhancements](https://github.com/facebook/vobees/labels/feature).
-If you see anything you'd like to be implemented, create an issue with [feature template](https://raw.githubusercontent.com/facebook/vobees/master/.github/ISSUE_TEMPLATE/feature.md)
+You can also file issues as [feature requests or enhancements](https://github.com/facebook/docusaurus/labels/feature).
+If you see anything you'd like to be implemented, create an issue with [feature template](https://raw.githubusercontent.com/facebook/docusaurus/master/.github/ISSUE_TEMPLATE/feature.md)

 ### Reporting security bugs

 Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
 With that in mind, please do not file public issues; go through the process outlined on that page.

-## Working on Vobees code
+## Working on Docusaurus code

 ### Installation

 1. Ensure you have [Yarn](https://yarnpkg.com/) installed
 2. After cloning the repository, run `yarn install` in the root of the repository
-3. To start a local development server serving the Vobees docs, go into the `website` directory and run `yarn start`
+3. To start a local development server serving the Docusaurus docs, go into the `website` directory and run `yarn start`

 ### Semantic commit messages